Kafka_SASL_SCRAM Authentication based

 mechanism=SCRAM-SHA-256

-- SCRAM connection requires class and mechanism to be set to SCRAM
+- Set class and mechanism to SCRAM for SCRAM connection

-- Id/pw and broker information are set using Apache Kafka product application information
+- Configure the ID/password and broker information using the Apache Kafka product application details.

 [ Kafka connection class example ]